cacharle/minishell_test/docs/config.rst

    | Argument given to the ``make`` command.
    | The default value (``MINISHELL_TEST_FLAGS=-DMINISHELL_TEST``) allows you to do conditional compilation
-     to support both the ``-c`` option and the :ref:`subject` (which doesn't say anything about options, so we assumed the minishell executable didn't take any).
+     to support both the ``-c`` option and the :ref:`subject` (which doesn't say anything about options, so we assume the minishell executable didn't take any).

    | In your ``Makefile`` add ``$(MINISHELL_TEST_FLAGS)`` in your object compilation command.
      (e.g ``$(CC) $(CCFLAGS) -c -o $@ $<``)